-A fourth edition of my writing workbook, A Story is a Promise & The Spirit of
+A fifth edition of my writing workbook, A Story is a Promise & The Spirit of

 Storytelling, is now available on Kindle for $2.99.